Bruno Telushi: Slaven Belupo

-On 10 June 2017, it was reported that Telushi left Flamurtari to purchase a career outside of Albania, asking the club to be released, which was granted.
+On 10 June 2017, it was reported that Telushi left Flamurtari to pursue a career outside of Albania, asking the club to be released, which was granted.
 On 13 June 2017, Telushi joined Slaven Belupo of Prva HNL as a free transfer.
 He was presented the same day where he penned a two-year contract with an option of a further one.
 After his three first appearances with the club he was selected as the player of the week of Prva HNL.
 After an initial good start, Telushi lost his place in the starting lineup before leaving the club in December 2017.
-He made 9 appearances, including 8 in league as the last match he played was on 16 September.
+He made 9 appearances, including 8 in league, as the last match he played was on 16 September.

 Partizani

 On 12 December 2017, Telushi begun training with Partizani.
 Three days later, he completed a transfer with the capital club by signing a two-and-a-half contract, receiving his favourite squad number 17 in the process.
 He made his first Partizani appearance on 26 January by playing the entirely of the match against his former side Flamurtari, as Partizani was defeated in the very last seconds.

 Telushi begun the new domestic season on 17 August by playing full-90 minutes in the opening league match of season, a 1–0 loss to Skënderbeu.
 In the second week eight days later, he scored in the match against Kamza, firing a direct free-kick which gave the team the first win of the season.
 In the 2018–19 Albanian Superliga season, Telushi was one of the main protagonists in Skënder Gega, which won the championship for Partizani for the first time in 26 years; he scored 7 goals, setting a new personal best.
 During that season, he also earned the nickname "Ushtar Telushi" ("Soldier Telushi" in English) for his work-rate.

 On 12 February 2020, Telushi scored his first career hat-trick in a 3–1 win over Besëlidhja Lezhë in the Albanian Cup.

 On 10 August 2020, Partizani announced to have parted ways with Telushi, thus ending the player's two-and-a-half tenure at the club.
 According to the media, Partizani offered him the renewal but with a significant wage decrease, which Telushi refused.